-In Maymester 2022, the UGA Dance Study Away Program will be in Cortona, Italy in conjunction with the UGA Theatre Study Away, pending the situation with the COVID pandemic.
-Students will experience Italian art and culture with overnight trips to Rome and Florence as well as field trips to a professional Italian theatre performance and a Tuscan winery.
-The setting for the UGA Cortona Program is the small, quiet, walled hilltown of Cortona, Italy centrally located within the Tuscany region of Italy.
-For more details, go to the UGA Cortona website at https://cortona.uga.edu/programs/42-program/theatre/183-uga-cortona-theatre-maymester-2020
+In Maymester 2022, the UGA Dance Study Away Program in Cortona, Italy was in conjunction with the UGA Theatre Study Away Program.
+Students experienced Italian art and culture with overnight trips to Rome and Florence attended a ballet performance at the Rome Opera or a play at the Teatro Argentina, as well as field trips to Sienna and winery.
+The setting for UGA Cortona Programs is in the small, quiet, walled hill-town of Cortona, Italy centrally located within the Tuscany region of Italy.